Hi there, my name is Phoebe and I work as a librarian in a library in Singapore. Welcome to my personal blog which acts like my filing cabinet.

 I wanted to extend this filing function to the blogosphere.
 Hopefully, the search function of a blog is more dependable than moments of chit-chat and gossip to remember useful information.

-A blog is also a great tool to “file” multimedia information like songs and videos that matters to me.
-I want to store music that touch my soul and videos that make me laugh.
+A blog is also a great tool to “file” multimedia information like songs and videos that matter to me.
+I want to store music that touches my soul and videos that make me laugh.

 Yes, the Internet is an ephemeral medium but for as long as I can keep them, I shall be contented.
 Moreover, I still have my brain.
-It is still working and filing even after www.my-filing-cabinet.com.
+It is still working and filing even without this blog.

-I started this blog in blogspot.com and then moved to wordpress.com and now, I am hosting it on my own.
+I started this with blogspot.com and then moved to wordpress.com and now, I am hosting it on my own using wordpress.org.
 A big step into the unknown for me.
 However, self-hosting offers a lot more control than free blogging services.
 It was a natural step forward as my knowledge of the Internet and social media tools grow.

 An influential librarian Mr Ranganathan once said that “every book its user”.
-In the same way, my wish for this blog is that all those seemingly useless information that I store and file now may one day find their users.
-If my wish has come true, do let me know (^_^).
+In the same way, my wish for this blog is that all those seemingly useless information that I “file” away may one day find their users.
+If my wish has come true, do let me know. (^_^)

-My current life revolves around Jesus Christ’s walk with me, my knitting, my work as a librarian and food in general.
-I will also throw in the occasional post about Singapore, the place I call home.
+My current life revolves around Jesus’ walk with me, my knitting, my work as a librarian, my life in Singapore, and food in general.

 Thanks for dropping by.
 I hope you find what you are looking for.